How to Choose a Wedding Flower Colour Palette That Feels Like You

 Choosing a wedding flower colour palette is not about following trends or matching every detail perfectly.
 It is about finding a direction that feels natural to you, suited to your venue and beautifully considered for the season.

-At Petals & Posies, we help couples translate their ideas, inspiration and personal style into wedding flowers and styling that feel elegant, natural and true to them.
+At Petals & Posies, we help couples translate their ideas, inspiration and personal style into natural, romantic wedding flowers and considered wedding styling.

 Begin with how you want the day to feel